apiato/apiato/docs/_docs/B.general/contribution.md

-# Contributing to apiato while working on your project:
+# Contributing to APIATO while working on your project:

 #### To Be Continue...